sdangelo/brickworks/README.md

 ## Subfolders

-* examples: a synth and an effect example in VST3 and Web Audio formats;
+* examples: synth and an effect examples in VST3 and Web Audio formats;
-* include: header files;
+* include: header files.
-* src: source files.

 ## Legal